vipinsaini434/devsecops-github-actions-all/README.md

-# Java Reachability Playground Modified by ASecurityGuru for End to End Java DevSecOps Project Case Study
+# Java Reachability Playground Modified by Vipin from AsecurityGroup for End to End Java DevSecOps Project Case Study using Sonar Cloud/Snyk and Owasp Zap.

 # Updated on 11th June, 2022 - Added SonarCloud Code Coverage Changes